 3. Gather the Right Content

 You may have access to more than one source for your eLearning content.
 It can be your existing materials or online resources.
 Don’t, however, equate volume with content quality.
-Be particular about what you choose from a mountain of information.
+Be particular about what information you choose to use.

 For more on content gathering, refer to this practical guideline.